 Payment and Program Financing

-Disclaimer: The information contained in this post is based on public information as of May 8, 2019; however, more details will emerge when the formal Request for Applications is released.
+Disclaimer: The information contained in this post is based on public information as of updates on June 14, 2019; however, more details will emerge when the formal Request for Applications is released.
 This post should be used for preliminary information only.

 What is the New Medicare Payment Model in the News?